 Diversity and Inclusion, Immigration/Refugee Studies, Gender Based Violence, International Marriage Migration & Asian American Pacific Islander Studies.

-Nancy Xiong comes to Women and Genders Studies from Wisconsin where she grew up eating delicious cheese curds and cheese everything.
-She is a first generation Hmong American born to Hmong refugee parents from Laos and is the first one in her family to attend college.
-From 2012-2013, Nancy worked as a graduate student in the Women and Gender Studies Center and in November 2014 returned to us as our program coordinator and as of August 2016, she is our associate director.
+Nancy Xiong comes to Women and Genders Studies from Wisconsin.
+She is a first-generation Hmong American born to Hmong refugee parents from Laos and is the first one in her family to attend college.
 She earned her master of arts in Social Justice in Intercultural Relations from SIT Graduate Institute and her bachelor of arts from the University of Wisconsin-Madison.
 Recently, she just finished her second master in Sociology and a certificate in Women and Gender Studies at George Mason University.
-Her work and research interest include diversity and inclusion, immigration/refugee studies, gender based violence, international marriage migration & Asian American Pacific Islander studies.
+Her work and research interest include diversity and inclusion, immigration/refugee studies, gender-based violence, international marriage migration & Asian American Pacific Islander studies.
 Nancy has worked, studied and/or lived in Burma, India, Japan, Laos, Nepal, and Thailand.
-During her free time, she enjoys spending time with her sewing machine, turning on her creative hat to create works of art from anything and exploring the wonders of the world.
+During her free time, she enjoys spending time turning on her creative hat to create works of art from anything and exploring the wonders of the world.

 Patriot Experience: Global and Multicultural Competency Path, Designing Committee Member